 In fulfilling its primary objectives in accordance with Paragraph 15.12 of the Listing Requirements, the Committee shall undertake the following responsibilities and duties:

 A. Internal Audit

-- Review the internal audit programmes, processes and reports to evaluate the findings of internal audit and to ensure that appropriate and prompt remedial action is taken by Management on the recommendations of the Internal Audit function;
+- Review the Internal Audit plan, programmes, processes and results of the Internal Audit assessments, investigation undertaken and to ensure that appropriate and prompt remedial action is taken by Management on the recommendations of the Internal Audit function;

 - Review the performance of Internal Auditors, who will report functionally to the Committee, on an annual basis.
 Approve any appointment or termination of senior members of the Internal Audit function and take cognisance of resignations and providing the resigning members an opportunity to submit reasons for resigning;

 - Review the Internal Audit Charter, budget and staffing of the Internal Audit Department; and